CAS-ual-TY/Visibilis/README.md

  - Contact me
  - Publish your own ideas and mods

+#### Setup Visibilis as Mod API (eclipse)
+How to setup eclipse so that you can work with this API (all files about to be mentioned can be found here, in this repo in build/libs):
+- Create a new forge gradle project and do a normal eclipse setup
+- Download the normal mod jar and put it into your xxx/run/mods folder (create if non-existent)
+- Download the source jar of the same version as the mod jar and put it into your xxx/lib folder (create if non-existent)
+- Include the mod jar into your java build path of your eclipse project (Project > Properties > Java Build Path > Libraries > Add external JARs...)
+- In your Package Explorer, unbox Referenced Libraries, find the mod file and attach the source to it (Right Click > Properties > Java Source Attachment > External Location > External File...)

+Instead of using only releases, you can also build everything based on this repo which should almost always be ahead of the latest release.
+Gradlew commands:
+- gradlew build - To build the mod jar (obviously)
+- gradlew sourcesJar - To build the sources jar
+Both files will be in build/libs

+#### Setup Visibilis for contributions
+If you want to work on Visibilis itself, simply fork or clone this repo and then run the normal gradle commands for your IDE (eg. forge eclipse & forge genEclipseRuns).

 ### What to get started with
 Terminology:
  - **Print**: Contains nodes which can be connected in various ways to create **functionality**